sandstorm-org/sandstorm-website/_posts/2023-11-14-osm-on-sandstorm.md

 ### Splitting the world

 Organic Maps is generally split by "administrative region".
 It could be a country, state, or metro area, depending on how dense the information is.
-Ideally I would have done this.
+Ideally Desert Atlas would work the same way.

-There's a service called Geofabrik that offers such regions for download, but they have a rate limit that's prohibitive for this purpose.
-They also have a publicly available geojson file that defines their regions.
-However the exact process they use to slice the planet with this definition is not publicly available.
-Given enough time I could figure it out.
+There's a service called Geofabrik that offers up-to-date raw OSM protobuf data split by regions in such a way.
+However, they have a download rate limit that I decided was prohibitive for this purpose, so I sought out to download OSM's `planet.osm.pbf` and split it myself.
+Geofabrik also has a publicly available geojson file that defines the regions they offer for download, which I could in principle use to do the same splitting myself.
+However, the exact process that they use to slice the planet with this json file is not publicly available.
+In the long run I would like to figure this out.

-However, I found a shortcut and I decided to take it.
-I download OSM's own planet.osm.pbf and split it using a tool called Tile Splitter(link https://www.mkgmap.org.uk/doc/splitter.html) from mkgmap (In fact I split twice, because of memory issues).
+For now, I found a "good enough" shortcut and I decided to take it.
+I split `planet.osm.pbf` using a tool called [splitter](https://www.mkgmap.org.uk/doc/splitter.html) from mkgmap.
 This tool splits into rectangles targeting a maximum raw data size per region.
 Unfortunately the render and search extractions done for Desert Atlas do not correspond 1:1 with the raw data, so the downloadable regions in Desert Atlas vary quite a bit in size.

-This is also a shortcut because it made the UI for downloading regions a lot simpler.

 ### UI

-This one was straightforward.
-Leaflet is the go-to web UI framework for OpenStreetMap.
-It's very nice.
-There's a plugin for search called Leaflet-Search that worked for my needs.
+This part was straightforward.
+As mentioned above, I used Leaflet, which is the go-to web UI framework for OpenStreetMap.
+It's extensible and worked well for me.
+I also used a plugin called [Leaflet-Search](https://github.com/stefanocudini/leaflet-search) that I was able to connect to the simple Python based backend and query the sqlite database.

 ### So, in a nutshell...

 Periodic map generation process (currently ~2.5 days)
 * Download planet.osm.pbf (world map raw protobuf)
-* plant.osm.pbf -> rectangular region osm.pbf files (using mkgmap)
+* plant.osm.pbf -> rectangular region osm.pbf files (using splitter from mkgmap)
-* each region osm.pbf -> region .pmtiles with protomaps schema (using tilemaker and go-protomaps, with thanks to shortbread schema)
+* each region osm.pbf -> region .pmtiles with protomaps schema (using tilemaker and go-protomaps, with thanks to Geofabrik for the shortbread schema)
-* each region osm.pbf -> region .csv with search data (pyosmium)
+* each region osm.pbf -> region .csv with search data (using pyosmium)
 * each region .pmtiles + .csv -> region .tar.gz -> upload to S3

-On Sandstorm, each grain is pre-loaded with large towns thanks to data taken from GeoNames.
+On the user's Sandstorm server, each grain is pre-loaded with large towns thanks to data taken from GeoNames.
 It downloads whichever regions the user asks for.
 For each region, the pmtiles file is ready to use as-is by protomaps.js and Leaflet, and the search CSV file is imported into the sqlite+fts5 search database, with Leaflet-Search providing the UI.

 Getting involved
 ----------------